 Prescription medicines are one of the biggest costs to the NHS, which is why it is important that we all look for ways to avoid waste.
 Also, it is important to remember that it’s not safe to leave medicines lying around in the house, especially where they may be in reach of children or other vulnerable people.

 We have spoken to lots of patients and carers and heard several patient stories about large piles of medication taking over cupboards in homes and in some cases spilling out, whilst the individuals were left feeling helpless and frustrated about how to stop the problem.
 We want to keep the message very simple, if you’ve got medicines piling up and don’t know want to do about it, tell us and we’ll sort it for you.

-Download a medicines waste form - Please hand in the completed form to your GP practice or post to the Medicines Management Team at the address below
+Download the medicines waste form here - please complete this form and return to your GP practice or post to the Medicines Management Team at the address below:

-If you, a family member or neighbour has medication that is piling up and don’t know what to do about it please let us know:
+If you, a family member or neighbour has medication that is not being used and don’t know what to do with it, please let us know:

 Call our Medline on 01709 308999